TashfikS/Text_Analysis/README.md

-# Text Similarity Service
+# Text Analytics Service

-The Text Similarity Service is a RESTful API that analyzes the similarity between two text inputs.
-It calculates the percentage of unique words that are common between the texts, ignoring case and order.
+The Text Analytics Service is a RESTful API that analyzes text input and provides various analytics based on the input string.
 The service is implemented using ASP.NET Core 6.

 ## API Endpoints

-### Text Similarity
+### Text Analysis

-- **Endpoint:** `POST /similarities`
+- **Endpoint:** `POST /analyze`
-- **Description:** Calculates the similarity between two texts.
+- **Description:** Analyzes the input text and returns various analytics.
 - **Request Body:**
-  - `text1` (string): The first text input.
-  - `text2` (string): The second text input.
+  - `text` (string): The text input to be analyzed.
 - **Response:**
+  - `charCount` (number): The number of characters in the text (excluding spaces).
+  - `wordCount` (number): The number of words in the text.
+  - `sentenceCount` (number): The number of sentences in the text.
+  - `mostFrequentWord` (object): An object containing the most frequent word and its frequency.
+    - `word` (string): The most frequent word.
+    - `frequency` (number): The frequency of the most frequent word.
+  - `longestWord` (object): An object containing the longest word and its length.
+    - `word` (string): The longest word.
-  - `similarity` (number): The similarity percentage between the texts.
+    - `length` (number): The length of the longest word.
 - **Example:**
   - Request Body:
     ```json
     {
-      "text1": "The quick brown fox jumps over the lazy dog",
-      "text2": "The dog was not amused"
+      "text": "The quick brown fox jumps over the lazy dog.
+The dog was not amused."
     }
     ```
   - Response Body:
     ```json
     {
-      "similarity": 36.67
+      "charCount": 54,
+      "wordCount": 13,
+      "sentenceCount": 2,
+      "mostFrequentWord": {
+        "word": "the",
+        "frequency": 3
+      },
+      "longestWord": {
+        "word": "amused",
+        "length": 6
       }
+    }
     ```

 ## Additional Requirements

-The Text Similarity Service meets the following additional requirements:
+The Text Analytics Service meets the following additional requirements:

 - **Data Validation:** The service ensures that the input data is a valid string.
-If either `text1` or `text2` is missing or empty, a `400 Bad Request` response is returned.
+If the `text` field is missing or empty, a `400 Bad Request` response is returned.
 - **Error Handling:** The service handles errors gracefully and returns appropriate HTTP status codes and error messages.
 - **Testing:** Unit tests have been written to ensure the service functions as expected.
-The tests cover scenarios such as valid input and missing input, verifying the calculated similarity and error responses.
+The tests cover scenarios such as valid input, missing input, and verifying the calculated analytics and error responses.
-- **Documentation:** This README file serves as documentation, providing clear instructions on how to set up, run, and use the Text Similarity Service.
+- **Documentation:** This README file serves as documentation, providing clear instructions on how to set up, run, and use the Text Analytics Service.

 ## Setup and Run

-To set up and run the Text Similarity Service, follow these steps:
+To set up and run the Text Analytics Service, follow these steps:

 1. Clone the repository or download the source code.